 By: Kamil Toume

-As per Porter, there are two central questions underline the choice of a competitive strategy
+As per Porter, there are two central questions underline the choice of a competitive strategy:

 - The attractiveness of industries for long-term profitability, so it is the industry itself

 - And the relative competitive position within an industry.

 The leading advantage should be established on the mark of contributing genuinely to the true needs of people.
 It comes from starting or restarting a business that solves a problem and drives prosperity to the whole society not only to the owners and the shareholders.
 There is nothing called a competitive advantage in business.
 There is a leading advantage that the business leaders strive to contribute and bring to the whole world.
 Does your business have one?